|

 follow the list.

-Begin a list item. mm collects input into a list item
+Begin a list item.
+Input is collected into a list item

-until the current list terminates or LI is called again.
+until the current list is terminated or LI is called again.

 By default, the item's text is preceded by any mark

 configured by the current list.
-If mark is the only
+If only mark is specified,

-argument, it replaces the mark configured in the
+it replaces the configured mark.
+A second argument

 LO option [value]